stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 Tension_YM(m_false(k)) >= delta_YM
 ```

-and this `delta_YM` cannot be made arbitrarily small by choosing a different encoding inside `Encoding_YM_Class`.
+and this `delta_YM` cannot be made arbitrarily small by choosing a different encoding inside `Encoding_YM_Class` while respecting the TU Tension Scale Charter and the faithfulness requirement.

-In words, if a consistent gapped Yang Mills theory does not exist or does not describe the world, then any faithful encoding in `Encoding_YM_Class` should encounter persistent high tension along realistic refinement paths.

 Neither Section 4.2 nor Section 4.3 claims to know which conditional applies to the real universe.
 They only describe how low tension or high tension patterns would look under the two broad possibilities.